andela-akabiru/rafiki-zsh/README.md

     ZSH_THEME='rafiki'

-Restart your terminal and Voila!
+Restart your terminal (or reload your terminal by running `$ source ~/.zshrc`) and Voila!
 Rafiki is watching over you.

 ### Usage